Defendor: Reception Defendor received mixed reviews. Review aggregation website Rotten Tomatoes gives the film rating based on reviews, with an average score of . The website's critics consensus reads: "Defendors reach occasionally exceeds its grasp, but this unique take on the superhero genre is held together by Woody Harrelson's solid performance."

 Linda Barnard of the Toronto Star wrote writer/director Stebbings "fills Defendor with humorous bits, comic treats dropped in quickly and without fanfare", while David Germain of the Associated Press faults the film for its "inconsistent tone".

+Possible sequel

+Peter Stebbings, responding to fans' questions during the Defendor film's screening at the film festival, revealed that he plans to film a sequel called Defendors.